Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Cosmology, Topology and Axions Editor: Claudio Bonanno

 These recent determinations with $N_f = 2+1$ flavors are displayed and compared in Fig.~\ref{fig:chi_vs_T_comp}.
 Roughly speaking, there is qualitatively a general common agreement that, for temperatures $T\gtrsim 300$~MeV (i.e., $T/T_c \gtrsim 2$) the behavior of $\chi(T)$ is compatible with a power-law as predicted by the DIGA, with a compatible exponent $\chi^{1/4}(T) \sim (T/T_c)^2$.
 However, results of Ref.~\cite{Borsanyi:2016ksw} find a very good agreement with the DIGA exponent already soon after the crossover, while Refs.~\cite{Lombardo:2020bvn,Petreczky:2016vrs,Athenodorou:2022aay} point out a change in the effective exponent for $T/T_c \gtrsim 2$.

 Since in recent times several works gathered evidence for the existence of a phase of QCD close to the crossover and below $T\approx 300$~MeVs where non-perturbative effects are dominating~\cite{Alexandru:2019gdm,Alexandru:2021pap,Kotov:2021rah,Cardinali:2021mfh}, this aspect surely deserves to be further investigated in the near future, with dedicated studies aiming at addressing the behavior of QCD close to the crossover (see also Ref.~\cite{Lombardo:2020bvn}).
+These recent findings also match very well with other lattice studies pointing out the abundance of instanton-dyons in this temperature range above the crossover, see, e.g., Refs.~\cite{GarciaPerez:1999hs,Bornyakov:2013iva,Larsen:2018crg}.

 Nonetheless, we can still fairly conclude that, while the one-instanton semiclassical computation is likely to be not reliable in the range currently reached by lattice simulations (for example, the authors of Ref.~\cite{Borsanyi:2016ksw} find that the DIGA prediction is about one order of magnitude smaller than their lattice determinations), the assumption of non-interacting instantons becomes reasonably reliable when considering temperatures $T\gtrsim 300$~MeV.
 This is also in agreement with results of Refs.~\cite{Bonati:2013tt,Borsanyi:2016ksw,Bonati:2015vqz,Bonati:2018blm}, where determinations of the quartic coefficient (related to the quartic axion auto-interaction term)